Insights from Learning in Practice

 Observations: Existing administrative structures conflict with emergent collaborative learning; decision authority requires new evidence formats.

-Signal Topic: Utilization Constraints
+Signal Topic: Resolution Constraint

 Context: User Feedback